Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ```

 ---
-### GetGameDataFolder
+### GetGameFolder
-Returns the game folder (folder where the game is located, may be read-only)
+Returns the game folder (folder where the game is located, may be read-only).
 ```cpp
 bool GetGameFolder()
 ```